Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 November brought two more class-action lawsuits against healthcare systems.

-Advocate Aurora Health is a health care system concentrated in the midwest.
+Advocate Aurora Health is a healthcare system concentrated in the Midwest.
 They had been using Facebook to retarget ads based on medical tests the users had taken or the procedures they had.
 The PHI of up to 3 million patients had been sent to Facebook.

 Advocate Aurora Health is a good example that the intent doesn’t matter.
 Advocate said that the reason they were using tracking and targeting their patients was to improve the UX of the site and remind patients about preventative care.